konik-io/barn/README.md

 ## Barn modules

  - ```konik``` Contains the ZUGFeRD data model.
- - ```itext-carriage```	combines Konik with iText.
-This module allows you to attach or extract invoices from or to PDF.
+ - ```itext-carriage```	Combines Konik with iText.
+Allows attaching or extracting XML invoices to PDF.
  - ```distribution``` Zip distribution package.
  - ```project``` content related to the project like Scripts, Formatting rules, dictionary.
 (Not a Maven module).